top of page

 Resilience: Music for Thirteen Musicians

-The Boston-based Unitas Ensemble premiered my work for chamber orchestra Resilience: Music for Thirteen Musicians.
+On February 20th, 2016, the Boston-based Unitas Ensemble premiered my work for chamber orchestra Resilience: Music for Thirteen Musicians.
 Conductor Lina González masterfully led the musicians in my piece, as well as works by Ginastera, Golijov and Desenne.
 The concert was a great success and the whole process of working with such talented musicians a true honor.

 Thank you Lina and the whole Unitas Ensemble for making this piece come to life in such wonderful concert!